 Like most rivals, a driver’s airbag is standard, while a passenger airbag and side airbags are on the options list.

 Driving and Performance

 Despite its relatively small size, the diesel engines perform well, with the 90bhp 109 CDI engine better suited to short-distance work whle offering a good performance and economy compromise.
 Both the 112 petrol and 111 CDI diesel are equipped with a six-speed manual gearbox as standard, while the 109 CDI comes with a five-speed manual gearbox.
 If youy want an auto, your only option is to go for the 112 petrol, which gets a Renault-sourced six-speed self-shifter.

 The 112 is equipped with Mercedes BlueEFFICIENCY package as standard, which includes engine stop-start and alternator management to charge the battery when the engine is not under load.
 BlueEFFICIENCY is an option with all diesel engines.

 Cab and Interior

-The interior may be based on the Kangoo, but the dashboard is different, even if the basic layout with dash-mounted gear change is similar.
-Mercedes has even re-designed the column stalk layout to include its trademark single stalk operating everything from indicators to wipers - a needless complication, to be honest.
+The interior is based on the Kangoo, but the dashboard is different, even if the basic layout with dash-mounted gear change is similar.
+Mercedes has even redesigned the column stalk layout to include its trademark single stalk operating everything from indicators to wipers - a needless complication, to be honest.

 Load area dimensions